ArinzeGit/Remote-Database-Project/README.md

 # Remote Database Project

 ![](assets/RemoteDataScreenshot.PNG)

 ## Context and Description

 This project contains a button that fetches remote data and displays on a table.
 There is also a button for clearing the table.
 I did this project to practice XML HTTPS Requests, JSON format, and dynamic tables.

 ## How to run

-* Ensure you have a modern web browser installed
+- Ensure you have a modern web browser installed
-* Open the index.html file in your web browser
+- Open the index.html file in your web browser
-* The project should now be visible in your browser
+- The project should now be visible in your browser
-* You can also visit the live site URL [here](https://arinzegit.github.io/Remote-Database-Project/)
+- You can also visit the [Live Site Here](https://arinzegit.github.io/Remote-Database-Project/)

 ## Technologies used

-* HTML
+- HTML
-* CSS
+- CSS
-* JavaScript
+- JavaScript

 ## Challenges faced during development

-* None
+- None